JosephiusX/React-Andrew/README.md

 we learned to add component state to as many as we need to , and we can also use function props to communicate in both directions. this allows a child like <Option/> to pass information to a parent like <IndecisionApp/>

 not only are we getting data into an array , we are gitting data on an array that lives on the component as component state, and we setup validation for our form.

+38. Summary: Props vs. State

+vizual sumary of everything we learned in this section